sachie/react-quickstart/README.md

 - **_Works with both `npm` and `yarn`_** as the scripts use [ultra-runner](https://github.com/folke/ultra-runner).
 Remove the `yarn.lock` file if you're using `npm`.

-- **_Github actions configuration_** to build, run tests and upload coverage.
+- **_Github actions configuration_** to build, run lint/tests and upload coverage.
 (Can be removed if not needed, or used with your own [Github Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets))

 &nbsp;